chang-github-00/gpuserver-hacker/README.md

 # gpuserver-hacker
-how to hold gpu cards on multi-gpu servers
+how to hold gpu cards on multi-gpu servers, code contributed by Haiteng Zhao.

 ```